Tagine bil Hout

 Tagine bil hout is the Atlantic coast's answer to lamb tagine — a whole fish (or thick fillets), marinated in chermoula, slow-cooked over a bed of root vegetables and peppers.
 The juices from the fish blend into the chermoula and seep into the vegetables.
 Safi and Essaouira, both port towns, claim it.

-White fish poached in a chermoula sauce of cilantro, garlic, cumin, and preserved lemon — the broth is herb-green, the fish is barely flaked.
+White fish poached in a chermoula sauce of cilantro, garlic, cumin, paprika, and preserved lemon — the broth is herb-green, the fish is barely flaked.
 Olives sink halfway in.
 Atlantic coast tagine.

 Chermoula's cilantro essential oils don't survive long cooking — the herbs must be added in two stages: half marinated into the fish, half stirred in at the end.
 The clay tagine vessel maintains a 95°C ceiling, preventing the fish from overcooking.